MicrosoftDocs/security/zero-trust/integrate/identity.md

 ## Azure Active Directory

 There are many ways to integrate your solution with Azure Active Directory.
 Foundational integrations are about protecting your customers using Azure Active Directory's built-in security capabilities.
-Advanced integrations will take your solution even one step further.
+Advanced integrations will take your solution one step further with enhanced security capabilities.

 :::image type="icon" source="../media/integrate/identity/azure-active-directory-zero-trust-levels.png":::